robot-perception-group/rl_multi_rotor_landing/README.md

 ```
 To make sure that the ROS network is initiated as soon as the UAV is powered up, you can set up [this](rl_multi_rotor_landing_uav/other_files/launch_bridges_in_virtual_screens.sh) script to be executed automatically (e.g. as a cron job) during the boot sequence.

 For our experiments, we equipped the UAV with a LibrePilot Revolution Flight Controller.
-After creating a connection to the FC using the gcs, you can import the [configuration file](rl_multi_rotor_landing_gcs/other_files/copter_settings.uav) in the gcs by clicking on *File--> Import UAV Settings*.
+After creating a connection to the FC using the gcs, you can import the [configuration file](rl_multi_rotor_landing_gcs/other_files/copter_settings_landing.uav) in the gcs by clicking on *File--> Import UAV Settings*.

+### Setting up the moving platform
+For this project, we used [this](https://github.com/robot-perception-group/moving_platform_control.git) package to realize a platform moving autonomously on rails.
+For this purpose, a model train that pulls a wooden platform structure on wheels is controlled via ROS.
+For more details you can look through the package's readme.

 ## Conducting the flight experiment
 Power up the UAV and wait until the ROS master has been initialized.
 Make sure that the Vicon system is able to detect both objects, the moving platform and the copter.